rguides

 library(plumber)

 Plumber works with R 3.6 and later.
-It bundles a web server (based on httpuv), so you do not need to install additional server software.
+It bundles a web server based on httpuv, so you do not need to install additional server software.
+The package handles incoming HTTP connections, routes them to the correct function, and serializes the return value into the appropriate response format.

 #* Echo back the input message